It's easy to visit St. Augustine on a budget; you just need to know the right places to go.

-However, there are also some activities and restaurants that might be worth the splurge!
+Still, there are also some activities and restaurants that might be worth the splurge!
+I'll make sure to tell you about those, as well!
+(I wouldn't want you to miss out on an amazing experience!)

 Without further ado, here are budget-friendly things to do in St. Augustine!